 Dr. Nemechek’s innovative approach to the complexities of HIV Disease garnered him honors such as being chosen as a “Site of Clinical Excellence” by Bristol Myers Squibb Company & KPMG Peat Marwick, being named one of the top HIV physicians in the U.S. by POZ magazine and receiving several nominations for the Small Business of the Year Award by the Greater Kansas City Chamber of Commerce.

-During his 20 years in the Midwest, Dr. Nemechek authored or co-authored 72 scientific publications, participated in 41 different clinical studies and in 1999 became a founding investigator for the HIV Research Network, a consortium of 18 different universities and HIV treatment facilities funded by the U.S. Department of Health and Human Services.
+During his 20 years in the Midwest, Dr. Nemechek authored or co-authored over 60 scientific publications, participated in 41 different clinical studies and in 1999 became a founding investigator for the HIV Research Network, a consortium of 18 different universities and HIV treatment facilities funded by the U.S. Department of Health and Human Services.

 He has served on numerous editorial, professional and advisory boards as well as founding 2 non-profit HIV health advocacy organizations, the Bakersfield Aids Foundation and Fight Back KC.